We often are asked if you need a GED or High School Diploma to qualify for a position with the United States Coast Guard.

 Honor, Respect, and Devotion to Duty

-To qualify for a position with the U.S. Coast Guard, you need to be the type of person that wants to serve the American public on, in, or around the water.
+To qualify for a position with the U.S. Coast Guard, you need to be the type of person who wants to serve the American public on, in, or around the water.

-If you feel that’s your calling, you can join the servicemen that save lives and protect our homeland.
-Coast Guard service personnel go by Honor, Respect, & Devotion to Duty.
+If you feel that’s your calling, you can join the servicemen who save lives and protect our homeland.
+Coast Guard service personnel go by Honor, Respect, and devotion to Duty.
 That’s what it takes to become part of the American Shield of Freedom!

 The Recruiting Process